Updated on February 11th, 2025 by Felix Martinez

 Competitive Advantages & Recession Performance

 General Dynamics has several competitive advantages.
-First, it is a leader in the defense industry, which has very high barriers to entry.
+First, it is a leader in the defense industry, with very high entry barriers.
 Defense companies rely on contracts from the U.S. and foreign governments.

 A small competitor would have difficulty entering the defense industry and trying to take share.